 Think of your Risk Management File (RMF) as the complete story of how you handle risk for your medical device.
 It’s not just one document, but a collection of files that work together to show you’ve thought through every potential hazard from development to post-market.
 This file is a living document, evolving right alongside your product.
 It’s your proof to regulators that safety isn’t an afterthought—it’s built into your device’s DNA.
 A well-structured RMF demonstrates that you have a systematic process for identifying, evaluating, and controlling risks, ensuring the device is safe for its intended use.
 Let’s break down the key components you’ll need to include to build a compliant and audit-ready file.

-The Risk Management Plan (RMP)
+Start with a Solid Risk Management Plan (RMP)

 Your Risk Management Plan, or RMP, is your game plan.
 It’s the very first document you’ll create for your RMF, and it sets the rules for how you’ll manage risk throughout your device’s entire lifecycle.
 This plan outlines the scope of your risk management activities, assigns responsibilities to your team members, and establishes the criteria for risk acceptability.
 Essentially, it defines what “safe” means for your specific device.
 It also details the methods you’ll use for risk analysis and evaluation, ensuring everyone on your team is following the same consistent process from start to finish.

-The Risk Analysis and Control (RAC) Document
+Detailing Your Risk Analysis and Controls (RAC)

 This is where the real detective work happens.
 The Risk Analysis and Control (RAC) document is your detailed log of every potential risk you’ve identified.
 For each risk, you’ll document your analysis and the specific control measures you’ve put in place to reduce that risk to an acceptable level.
 This document is the core of your RMF, providing a clear and traceable record of your decision-making process.
 Think of it as your evidence file, showing an auditor exactly how you identified a hazard, evaluated its potential harm, and implemented a solution to make your device safe for users.

-The Risk Management Report (RMR)
+Summarizing Findings in the Risk Management Report (RMR)

 Before you take your device to market, you need to create a Risk Management Report (RMR).
 This report is a summary of all your risk management activities up to that point.
 It confirms that you’ve followed your plan, that your control measures are effective, and that the overall residual risk is acceptable according to the criteria you set in your RMP.
 It’s the final sign-off that proves your risk management process is complete and successful for the time being.
 This report is also updated throughout the device’s lifecycle with data from post-market surveillance to ensure ongoing safety.